-The Pulleysaver is a system for saving friction on ropes, which can be used in many configurations and greatly aids working the tree.
+The pulleySAVER is a system for saving friction on ropes, which can be used in many configurations and greatly aids working the tree.
 The attachment as anchor point on a tree can be implemented in four different configurations, depending on the specific application: as swinging element in a double leg configuration, as chock hitch, wound around in a double leg configuration, or narrowed in a double leg configuration.
 Easily retrieved from the ground.
 The equalLIZA link (sold separately) is a short sewn rope on a DMM ring meant to be used as an equalizing link if the pulleySAVER is used on two anchor points.

 An easier to use Adjustable False Saver (AFS) which improves upon the principles in the Pulleysaver.
 The steel ring allows the AFS to be easily retrieved in all circumstances, as the ring can't collapse and bind when weighted.
 Available with either a Pinto Rig pulley or DMM ring on a moveable prusik sewn from Sterling RIT cord.
 All components available separately.